waldoj/gallery/README.md

 ## Getting Started

-1. Install dependencies:
+1. You can build locally, install dependencies, run the test suite, import any new images in `originals/`, and refresh the library metadata with this command:

 ```
-composer install
+composer build
 ```

-2. Launch the local development server (available at [http://localhost:8000](http://localhost:8000)):
+2. Once the local site is built, launch the local development server (available at [http://localhost:8000](http://localhost:8000)):

 ```
 composer serve
 ```

-The Composer script uses PHP's built-in web server and serves the project root, so Twig templates, images, and CSS are available without additional configuration.

-## Build

-For deployment you can run the build script, which installs dependencies, runs the test suite, and refreshes the library metadata:
+The local site will build a static version of the site as a public image gallery:

 ```
-composer build
+composer export
 ```

+The resulting files are stored in `build/`, and can be uploaded to the host.

 ## License